-In 2016, several Theodore Parker Church members attended an anti-racism summit at the Unitarian Universalist Urban Ministry (UUUM) in Roxbury.
 Anti-racism and issues of civil justice have long been a concern of Unitarian Universalists and for this congregation in particular.
-Our present task force was formed both in response to the summit and in response to the increased visibility of racial injustices across our country.
+Our Racial Justice Task Force, organized in 2016, is a response to the increased visibility of racial injustices across our country.
 We now number more than 40 members.

 On Sunday, March 19, 2017, two members of Black Lives Matter Boston — Martin Henson and Karlene Griffiths Sekou — spoke at the church in a conversation cosponsored by the Racial Justice Task Force, Progressive West Roxbury/Roslindale, and RISE (Roslindale Is for Everyone).
 The audio of that session is available here.

-- A congregational meeting will convene on Sunday, May 7, 2017 at 12:00 noon to vote on two proposals regarding expressions of congregational support for racial justice.
+At a congregational meeting on May 7, 2017, church members approved two proposals regarding expressions of congregational support for racial justice.
 The full text of both proposals is attached here.